fatimakazim/fatimakazim.github.io/_pages/dln.md

 <p>In conclusion, my understanding of digital literacy has undergone a profound transformation, evolving from a narrow focus on tools and technologies to a more holistic appreciation for the intersections of digital and human experiences.
 By embracing this evolving perspective, I am confident that I can navigate the digital landscape with greater intentionality, creativity, and ethical awareness, ultimately becoming a more well-rounded and digitally literate individual. </p>
 </div>

+References:

+Rockwell, G., & Sinclair, S. (2016).
+False Positives.

+Weber, A. (2024).
+Why We Should Digitize Historical Newspapers.

+Smith, B. (2024).
+LLMs and Practical Knowledge: What is Intelligence?

+Rane, N., & Choudhary, S. (2024).
+Role and Challenges of ChatGPT, Google Bard, and Similar Generative AI in Arts and Humanities.